pippinbarr/cart263-2021/topics/the-webpage/dom-overview.md

 ## Changing the HTML content of elements

-When we use `.innerText` we can only work with plain text, but we might want to user HTML tags in the content we're adding.
+When we use `.innerText` we can only work with plain text, but we might want to use HTML tags in the content we're adding.
 In that case we should work with the `.innerHTML` property, which is an HTML representation of the content of an element.
 It's the same, but with HTML!

 ```javascript
 let pronoun = document.getElementById('pronoun');
 pronoun.innerHTML = "<strong>you</strong>";
 ```

-Here we can use the `strong` tag inside our string because we're injecting it into the element specifically as HTML content.
+Here we can use the `strong` tag inside our string because we're setting it in the element specifically as **HTML** content.

 Again, we can also use this to read the HTML content of an element if that's useful to us.